 To foster relationships with other professional societies and organizations in order to advance its objectives of the Risk Management and Insurance professionals and their organizations served.

 Section 2.
 Powers.
-The DFW RIMS Organization shall have power to engage in any legal, ethical and moral activity to further the objectives listed above in Section 1; provided, however, that the DFW RIMS Organization shall not have any power to incur financial or other obligations for which National RIMS may be responsible without the approval of the National RIMS Executive Committee.
+DFW RIMS shall have power to engage in any legal, ethical and moral activity to further the objectives listed above in Section 1; provided, however, that DFW RIMSshall not have any power to incur financial or other obligations for which Global RIMS may be responsible without the approval of the Global RIMS Executive Committee.

 ARTICLE III – MEMBERSHIP

 Section 1.
 Classes of Membership.
-Applicants for membership in the DFW RIMS Organization apply in good faith for the appropriate membership through the National RIMS application process, unless said member chooses the Local Participation Membership, which will be approved by the “DFW RIMS Organization.”

-The classes will be outlined as two categories.
-The first is a Class I, which includes voting rights under the DFW RIMS Organization.
-The second is a Class II, which includes a membership to the DFW RIMS Organization, but does not include voting rights as a DFW RIMS Organization.
+Applicants for membership in DFW RIMS apply in good faith for the appropriate membership through the Global RIMS application process or under the Local Participation Membership directly with DFW RIMS.The classes of membership will be outlined as two categories.
+The first is a Class I Member, which includes voting rights within DFW RIMS.
+The second is a Class II Member, which includes a membership to DFW RIMS, but does not include voting rights within DFW RIMS.

-Class I –National RIMS Membership with Paid Local Dues (Voting Membership hereinafter “Member”)
+Class I – Global RIMS Membership with Paid Local Dues (Voting Membership hereinafter “Global Member”)

-This includes an Organizational Member, Individual Member (Professional or Young Professional), and Associate Membership.
+This includes an Organizational Member, Individual Member (Professional or Young Professional), and Associate Membership through Global RIMS.

-The “Member” must be in good standing with National RIMS and meet the requirements of National RIMS membership.
+The Global Member must be in good standing with Global RIMS and meet the requirements of Global RIMS membership.

-The “Member” must pay local DFW RIMS Organization dues within their National RIMS fees for membership in the DFW RIMS Organization.
+The Global Member must pay local DFW RIMS dues within their Global RIMS fees for membership in the DFW RIMS organization.

-The “Member” will be granted the same number of local DFW RIMS Organization headcount as permitted within National RIMS membership.
-(Contingent upon paying local DFW RIMS Organization dues where applicable.)
+The Global Member will be granted the same number of local DFW RIMS organization headcount as permitted within Global RIMS membership.
+(Contingent upon paying local DFW RIMS dues where applicable.)

-Class I- DFW RIMS Organization Membership (Voting Membership, hereinafter “Individual”)
+Class I – DFW RIMS Membership (Voting Membership, hereinafter “Local Member”)

-An Individual serving the Risk Management field may apply for a local membership to the DFW RIMS Organization.
+An Individual who is either considered a Risk Management Professional or is a Vendor Partner serving the risk management, claims, or insurance industries may apply for a local membership to DFW RIMS.

-An Individual must show that the “Member” serves the Risk Management field as a risk professional, claims professional, insurance professional, vendor professional, or show cause the “Member” would bring value to the DFW RIMS Organization.
+An Individual must show that the “Local Member” serves the risk management field as a risk professional, claims professional, insurance professional, vendor professional, or show cause that the “Local Member” would bring value to DFW RIMS.

-The Individual shall pay the yearly DFW RIMS Organization dues as designated by the DFW RIMS Board of Directors, allowed access to the DFW RIMS Organization without prejudice, and granted voting rights within the Organization.
+The Individual shall pay the annual DFW RIMS dues as designated by the DFW RIMS Board of Directors, and shall be allowed access to DFW RIMS without prejudice, and granted voting rights within the organization.

-Any Individual that chooses to participate in the DFW RIMS Organization as solely a DFW RIMS Organization Member in only entitled to the benefits of the DFW RIMS Organization and is not entitled to any benefits, affiliations or connections to National RIMS Membership.
-This could include training or educational events and services connected with National RIMS in conjunction with the DFW RIMS Organization as stipulated by National RIMS.
+Any Individual that chooses to participate in the DFW RIMS organization as solely a Local Member of DFW RIMS (and not a Global RIMS Member) is only entitled to the benefits of DFW RIMS and is not entitled to any benefits, affiliations or connections to a Global RIMS Membership.
+This could include training or educational events and services connected with Global RIMS in conjunction with DFW RIMS as stipulated by Global RIMS.

-The Class I DFW RIMS Organization Membership will be defined into two classifications:
+The Class I DFW RIMS Membership will be defined into two classifications:

-Professional Member: This is an Individual directly involved in the practice of risk management or claims for an organization that does not sell Risk Management and Insurance products or services.
-Historically referred to as Deputy Member.
+Risk Management Professional Member: (hereinafter “Professional Member”) This is an Individual directly involved in the practice of risk management or claims for an organization that does not sell Risk Management and Insurance products or services.

 May serve as both a Director and Officer of the organization.

-Partner Member: This is an Individual servicing the risk management community as a vendor of Risk Management and Insurance services or products.
-Historically referred to as Associate Member.
+Vendor Partner Member: (hereinafter “Partner Member”) This is an Individual servicing the risk management community as a vendor of Risk Management and Insurance services or products.

-A Partner Member may serve on the board of directors, but the board seats are limited to no more than three Partner Members on the board.
+A Partner Member may serve on the Board of Directors, but the Board seats are limited to no more than three Partner Members on the Board.
 Partner Members cannot serve as Officers.

-Class II DFW RIMS Organization Honorary Members (Non-Voting Member)
+Class II – DFW RIMS Honorary Member (Non-Voting Member)